Siuwai1/siuwaic1/README.md

 ---
 We utilized Microsoft Azure Blob Storage as our data storage option to provide a scalable and secure foundation for ongoing exploration and analysis but also offer a transparent glimpse into the contents via the Azure Storage Blob interface.
 All the data sets are stored in the Storage Account called 'cis4400pp'.
 There are 5 different containers called 'combineddata', 'datadictionaries', 'dwtables', 'rawdata', and 'scripts'.
 ![Alt text](AzureStorage.png)

+---
+Modeling
+---
+In the process of modeling the data warehouse, We utilized a combination of Microsoft Access for visualization and Microsoft SQL Server Management Studio (SSMS) for creating the actual database.
+The Access model, which can be viewed here, served as a visual guide.

+The database schema includes key dimensions and fact tables.
+Here's a brief description of the tables: